Vizzuality/devismos/resources/next-auth-research.md

 ## How to use it using on Vizzuality projects

-You can mostfly follow (the documentation)[https://next-auth.js.org/getting-started/example].
-And, use (Credentials provider)[https://next-auth.js.org/providers/credentials] which seems to be the one we need.
+You can mostfly follow [the documentation](https://next-auth.js.org/getting-started/example).
+And, use [Credentials provider](https://next-auth.js.org/providers/credentials) which seems to be the one we need.
 And it works fine but we found two main issues.

 ### 1. No possibility to extend the session object.